 Some people want to try using talking therapies alone without medicines.
 However, talking therapies tend not to work well alone to treat schizophrenia.
 Your doctor may agree to a trial period though, if you would like this.

-You may also be offered art therapy.
+Arts therapy may be available for you.
 This can help you to manage negative symptoms and encourage you to express yourself creatively.

-- having a close relative who’s had schizophrenia
+- having a close relative, such as a parent or sibling, who’s had schizophrenia

 - problems during your mother’s pregnancy with you